 Recently, ITU-T has approved Recommendation ITU-T G.9959 on narrow band Wireless LANs.
 The frequency bands for these are still the subject of discussion between ITU-R and ITU-T. The original proposal was to make use of spot frequencies in the bands allocated for ISM applications (i.e., unlicensed bands), which requires careful consideration because these bands are freely available for a number of deregulated uses.

 In addition to the spectrum management and compatibility considerations within the remit of ITU-R, there are also legal, privacy and security issues that will need to be considered in the appropriate fora on the integrity of wireless devices used in smart grid.
 Such considerations may have a bearing on the identification of frequencies for use in wireless smart grid communications – in particular the need to avoid interception, spoofing, data corruption, or loss in relation to charging and billing data.
 This has been the subject of comment in consultations by the United Kingdom Department of Energy and Climate Change where various views were expressed on whether the frequencies used for the wireless components of Smart Grid communications should be from bands allocated and protected for such purposes, or in deregulated (unlicensed) bands.
 Note that billing and charging data is deemed to personal data in several countries and therefore subject to strict protection under data protection legislations.

+Many wireless technologies provide strong security and privacy to protect user data in Smart Grid applications.
+For example, IEEE 802 standards provide robust, link-level privacy and security that is appropriate to protect personal data in cabled and wireless networks (both licensed and license exempt bands).

-Other wireless communication technologies that can contribute to smart grid requirements are cellular telephone technologies and sound broadcasting.
+Other wireless communication technologies that can contribute to smart grid requirements include cellular telephone technologies and sound broadcasting.
 Smart meters are available with individual monitoring and control functions provided using GSM technology.
 Also, inaudible subcarriers have been used for decades for simple wide area switching between metering tariffs using FM broadcasting networks in the USA and the AM 198 kHz national coverage broadcasting service in the United Kingdom.
+The IEEE 802 LAN/MAN standards committee has developed several standards that are being used to support Smart Grid applications.
 The parallel activities on smart grid communication technologies in the ITU-R Sector come under the new ITU-R Study Group 1 Question ITU-R 236/1, “Impact on radiocommunication systems from wireless and wired data transmission technologies used for the support of power grid management systems”.

 6 Data rates, bandwidths, frequency bands and spectrum requirements needed to support the needs of power grid management systems